kozhydlo/kozhydlo/README.md

 ###

 I started my programming journey in 2019 with C++, focusing primarily on Arduino projects.
 This initial year helped me understand the fundamentals of programming and the logic behind it.
 After a year of exploring C++, I transitioned to Python, where I spent 1.5 years developing my skills.
 Python's versatility allowed me to work on various projects, further enhancing my coding abilities.
 Now, I am fully immersed in Full Stack Development.
-I have completed courses at Soft Serve Academy, where I learned modern web development technologies.
+I have completed courses at SoftServe Academy, where I learned modern web development technologies.
 I enjoy building both the frontend and backend of web applications, allowing me to create complete solutions from scratch.

 * 🌍  I'm based in Ukraine, Lviv
 * 🖥️  See my  [website](https://kozhydlo.vercel.app/)